Updated January 7, 2019

 The following types of workers are exempt from workers’ compensation coverage under Idaho law (meaning that employers do not have to provide workers’ comp insurance for these individuals):

-For more information on who is eligible to receive workers’ comp benefits, see our Eligibility for Workers’ Compensation page.
+For more information on who is eligible to receive workers’ comp benefits, see our article on who's eligible for workers’ compensation.

 You should report any workplace accident or potential job-related disease or illness to your employer as soon as possible.
 To protect your rights, report all injuries, even minor ones.
 If you wait longer than 60 days, you risk losing your right to collect workers’ compensation benefits.

 Once you report your injury, your employer should provide you with the paperwork necessary to file a workers’ compensation claim in Idaho.
-The “First Report of Injury or Illness” form is also available on the Idaho Industrial Commission’s (IIC) website.
+The “First Report of Injury or Illness” form is also available on the IIC website.

 A variety of benefits are available to injured workers under Idaho workers’ compensation laws, including payments for medical treatment, lost wages, and permanent disability.